ayosprakob/grassmanntn/README.md

 I try to make the coding as convenient as when you use other standard packages like numpy or scipy.
 All the sign factors are computed automatically without explicit user inputs.

+> [!NOTE]
+> A complete overhaul of GrassmannTN is underdevelopment.
+The overhaul includes a significant improve in performance and syntax simplification.
+We plan to release it as a Julia package some time in 2025.

 ## Useful links
 - [documentation](https://ayosprakob.github.io/grassmanntn/)
 - [PyPI](https://pypi.org/project/grassmanntn/)